nrc-cnrc/VerbConjugatorApp/README.md

 ## Make Your Own App - Quick Start

 ### Assumptions
-This quick start guide assumes you have installed docker and docker-compose and have a working familiarity with the command line.
+This quick start guide assumes you have installed docker, docker-compose, python3, and pip3 and have a working familiarity with the command line.

 -----------